quochungto/SIIM-COVID19-Detection/README.md

 ```

 ## 3. Dataset
-All required datasets will be automatically downloaded via command:
+All required datasets will be automatically downloaded via command
 ```
 $ ./download_datasets.sh
 ```